Taking Control with AdvanceSRM Roll Master Therapy

-Starting in 2018, 'AdvanceSRM Roll Master Therapy' will bring to the world of physical therapy an innovative methodology that once learnt will empower clients with the ability to avoid, overcome or manage the menagerie of conditions, aches and pains that are commonly associated with an active life-style, sedentary living, ageing, surgery or illness.
+Introduced early in 2018, 'AdvanceSRM Roll Master Therapy' brought to the world of physical therapy an innovative methodology which once learnt has empowered clients with the ability to avoid, overcome or manage the menagerie of conditions, aches and pains that are commonly associated with an active life-style, sedentary living, ageing, surgery or illness.

 Everyone who attends the Workshop or FULL private course will be given: